-The product format is designed to be flexible enough to apply for (a) time series data for one or more individual, fixed stations, (b) regularly-gridded data for multiple times, (c) irregularly-gridded data for multiple times, and (d) Lagrangian drifter data with a constant time interval.
+The product format is designed to be flexible enough to apply for (a) time series data for one or more individual, fixed stations, (b) regularly-gridded data for multiple times, (c) irregularly-gridded data for multiple times, and (d) moving platform (e.g., surface drifter) data with a constant time interval.
 This approach contains, for each type, data in a similar format but which is interpreted differently.
 Since each type of data will be interpreted differently, the type of data must be identified by the variable dataCodingFormat, as shown in Table 10.1.

-dataCodingFormat Type of Data 1 Time series data at one or more fixed stations 2 Regularly-gridded data at one or more times 3 Irregularly-gridded data at one or more times 4 Lagrangian drifter time series data with a constant time interval
+· · · · · · · · · · · · · · · · · · · dataCodingFormat Type of Data 1 Time series data at one or more fixed stations 2 Regularly-gridded data at one or more times 3 Irregularly-gridded data at one or more times 4 Time series data at one moving platform